vvaezian/Data-Science-Fundamentals/AWS Concepts and Terms.md

   - Extract data from a variety of sources, process it at petabyte scale, and make it available for applications and users.
   - Analyze events from streaming data sources in real time to create long-running, highly available, and fault-tolerant streaming data pipelines.
   - Analyze data using open-source ML frameworks such as Apache Spark MLlib, TensorFlow, and Apache MXNet.
 Connect to Amazon SageMaker Studio for large-scale model training, analysis, and reporting.
+- With one-click access to the Apache Spark UI, you can monitor and debug Spark jobs running on EMR right from SageMaker Studio Notebooks.

 ### ML services ###
 - Amazon **Rekognition** for images and video